 - Eat nutritious meals with plenty of vegetables, fruit, whole grains and legumes.

 - If you smoke, consider quitting.
-Smoking, or regularly breathing in smoke at home or work makes you more likely to develop infections and experience more severe illness.
+Smoking, or regularly breathing in smoke at home or work may make you more likely to develop infections and experience more severe respiratory illness.
 Support, whether from a free service like Quitline® or your GP, increases the chance you’ll be successful.
 Encourage family members who smoke to try to quit as well.
 Contact Quitline® on 13 78 48 or quitnow.gov.au.

 8. Be prepared

 Flu can come on suddenly, and the less often you leave your house with symptoms, the less likely you are to pass it on to others.
-So you may want to have some essentials on hand: tissues, medicines to help relieve symptoms, ingredients for a soothing drink such as hot lemon, honey and ginger, and a few favourite meals in the freezer, such as a nourishing soup or stew you can eat as you start to recover.
+So you may want to have some essential items at home: tissues, medicines to help relieve symptoms, ingredients for a soothing drink such as hot lemon, honey and ginger, and a few favourite meals in the freezer, such as a nourishing soup or stew you can eat as you start to recover.